Why Fungible Crypto Assets Are NOT Securities

 Why fungible crypto assets are not securities

 The speakers at our Owl Explains Hootenanny last week are co-authors of the most thorough analysis to date of the burning question of whether fungible crypto assets are - or are not - securities.
 (Spoiler alert – mostly they are not.)
 Lewis Cohen, Freeman Lewin and Sarah Chen from DLX law firm have analysed the US Securities Acts, the ‘Howey test’ on investment contracts (more on that below) and 266 pieces of case law where the Howey test was applied to different scenarios.
 The resulting paper is 180 pages long.
 But fear not!
-This owl has served up this pithy appetiser to whet your appetite for the full feast which you can find here
+This owl has served up this pithy appetizer to whet your appetite for the full feast which you can find here.

 So what’s this all about?